Imagine you’ve got a big event coming up. One where you need to look great, either in pictures or for first impressions.

 Your neck is irritated and red, with razor bumps popping up everywhere.
 No Bueno.

 A few hours earlier, you shaved your face but didn’t use aftershave.
 If you did, you wouldn’t be in this situation.
+So, what is aftershave and what does aftershave do?

 You can use aftershave to reduce redness, irritation, and razor bumps by cleaning the skin after a shave.